iAbdulmalek/TwitchAccountSwitcher/README.md

 ## Security notes

 - Saved sessions are Twitch auth tokens.
-They are stored **unencrypted** in your Chrome profile (`chrome.storage.local`) — the same protection level as the live cookies themselves.
+They are stored **unencrypted** in your Chrome profile (`chrome.storage.local`).
+The same protection level as the live cookies themselves.
 Don't use this on a shared or untrusted computer.
 - Deleting a saved account in the popup only deletes the local snapshot; the Twitch account is untouched.
 - To revoke a saved session entirely, log in to that account and disconnect other sessions in Twitch **Settings → Security and Privacy**, or just change the password.